General Nuclear Medicine

 You will feel a slight pin prick when the technologist inserts the needle into your vein for the intravenous line.
 You may feel a cold sensation moving up your arm during the radiotracer injection.
 Generally, there are no other side effects.

 Radiotracers have little or no taste.
 Inhaling a radiotracer feels no different than breathing the air around you or holding your breath.

-With some procedures, the technologist may place a catheter may be placed into your bladder. into your bladder.
+With some procedures, the technologist may place a catheter into your bladder.
 This may cause temporary discomfort.

 It is important to remain still during the exam.
 Nuclear imaging causes no pain.
 However, having to remain still or in one position for long periods may cause discomfort.

 A technologist, nurse, or doctor will provide you with any necessary special instructions before you leave.

 The small amount of radiotracer in your body will lose its radioactivity over time through the natural process of radioactive decay.
 It may also pass out of your body through your urine or stool during the first few hours or days after the test.
 Drink plenty of water to help flush the material out of your body.
 You will need to follow safety precautions to keep from exposing other people to radiation.
 See the Radiation Safety page for more information.

 You will be informed as to how often and when you will need to return to the nuclear medicine department for further procedures.